Distributed controller synthesis for deadlock avoidance: Two locks per process

 We construct a \tlss\ for which there is a "winning strategy" iff the formula is true.
 The \tlss\ will use locks:

-For all $1 \leq i \leq n$ we have a process $p_i$ with six states, as depicted in \cref{fig:S2hardness}.
+For each $1 \leq i \leq n$ we have a process $p_i$ for each existentially quantified variable, as depicted in \cref{fig:S2hardness}.
 In that process the system has to take both $x_i$ and $\bar{x_i}$, and then may release one of them before being blocked in a state with no outgoing transitions.
-Similarly, for all $1 \leq j \leq m$ we have a process $q_j$, in which the environment has to take $y_j$ or $\bar{y_j}$, and then is blocked.
+Similarly, for each universally quantified variable we have a process $q_j$, $1 \leq j \leq m$, in which the environment has to take $y_j$ or $\bar{y_j}$, and then it blocks.

-For each clause $\a_i$ we have a process $p(\a_i)$ which just has one transition acquiring lock $t_i$ towards a state with a local loop on it.
-Hence to block all those processes the environment needs to have all $t_i$ taken by other processes.
-Those processes are not necessary but help to clarify the proof.
+For each clause $\a_k$ we have a process $p(\a_k)$ which just has one transition acquiring lock $t_k$ towards a state with a local loop on it.
+Hence to block all those processes the environment needs to have all $t_k$ taken by other processes.

-She can do that with our last kind of processes.
-For each clause $\a_i$ and each literal $\ell$ of $\a_i$ there is a process $p_i(\ell)$.
-There the process has to acquire $t_i$ and then $\ell$ before entering a state with a self-loop.